March 2006: Wildlife Conference in Visakhapatnam

 Seized from captivity this mongoose was rescued by Swathi Buddhiraju.
-His neck was badly bruised due to the skin tight aluminum collar fixed upon him but has healed completely.
+His neck was badly bruised due to the skin-tight aluminium collar fixed upon him but has healed completely.
 He has gained a lot of weight and we hope to release him at the Kambalkonda Sanctuary opposite the zoo.
-Meanwhile he is still in the four by four feet cage with a tub full of and sand and grass and is quite active.
-It would have been nice to release him in the shelter but we fear about the free roaming shelter dogs.
-Also to get an enclosure for him exclusively or for any such other abandoned mongoose we are working on that now.
+Meanwhile, he is still in the four by four feet cage with a tub full of and sand and grass and is quite active.
+It would have been nice to release him in the shelter but we fear about the free-roaming shelter dogs.
+Also to get an enclosure for him exclusively or for any such other abandoned mongoose, we are working on that now.
 But we want to release them in suitable habitat when they are rehabilitated and this is our policy for the wildlife.

 Pradeep Nath seizing a poached baby monitor lizard.

 “Pradeep Kumar Nath has displayed great tenacity and fearlessness in his fight for animal life on the eastern coasts of Andhra Pradesh.
 He has fought courageously for the past five years to protect Olive Ridley turtles and their nests by preventing poaching and conserving their habitat on the Andhra Pradesh coast.
 He has taken his fight even to the government, against the use of turtle nesting beaches for construction purposes.
 He has also contributed to animal welfare in and around Vishakhapatnam through his campaign to stop animal sacrifices and illegal slaughter.
 His actions have helped save more than 800 turtle nests and over 80,000 hatchlings.”

 (Update for 2006: Please note the tally is up to 1800 turtle nests and protection for 180,000 hatchlings released into the sea.)